Skeyelab/Pulse24Sync/README.md

 A JUCE-based VST/AU plugin that generates 24 pulses per quarter note and stays synchronized with tempo changes.

+## Inspiration

+This plugin was inspired by a Facebook post in the **Synthesizer Zone** group by **Zac Caruso**, who asked:
+> "Anyone know of a plugin that can do 24 pulses per quarter note and stay in time with tempo changes?
+I'd actually pay someone to"

+This request highlighted a specific need in the music production community for precise rhythmic pulse generation that can adapt to tempo changes in real-time.

+## Use Cases

+- **Rhythmic Modulation**: Create complex rhythmic patterns for synthesizer modulation
+- **Clock Generation**: Provide precise timing signals for modular systems
+- **Tempo-Synced Effects**: Generate tempo-locked trigger signals for effects processing
+- **Sequencer Clocking**: Create high-resolution clock signals for external sequencers
+- **Experimental Music**: Explore micro-rhythmic compositions with 24 divisions per beat

 ## Features

 - **Tempo Synchronization**: Automatically syncs to the host's tempo and stays in time with tempo changes